ResidencyWeekJanuary2024Final (33 of 53) resized

 • SAT: Request a SAT score report.
 Use the Code 9284 -Washington Education Association to request your scores be sent to the WEA.

 • ACT: Request an ACT score report.
-Use the Code 8087 -WEA Teacher Residency Program to request your scores be sent to the WEA.
+Use the Code 8087 -WEA Apprenticeship Residency in Teaching to request your scores be sent to the WEA.

 Many applicants will have previously taken the SAT or ACT, and these past scores can be submitted.
 There is no expiration date for these exams, although be aware that if the College Board (SAT) or ACT is unable to retrieve your scores, you will need to take the WEST-B.